-- 9.1 The Insurer shall maintain Records in respect of each Policy until final settlement of all claims made and capable of being made under and the expiry of all relevant periods of limitation in respect of that Policy, or for such longer period as the Law Society may, in the case of any specified Policy, reasonably require. - 9.2 The Law Society (and its agents and advisers from time to time) shall be entitled to have access to any Records of the Insurer at all times on reasonable notice during normal business hours.
+- 9.1 The Insurer shall maintain Records in respect of each Policy until final settlement of all claims made and capable of being made under and the expiry of all relevant periods of limitation in respect of that Policy, or for such longer period as the Law Society may, in the case of any specified Policy, reasonably require. - 9.2 The Law Society (and its agents and advisers from time to time) shall be entitled to have access to any Records or, for the purpose of verifying or obtaining any information provided or required to be provided by the Insurer to the Law Society or ARP Manager, records of the Insurer at all times on reasonable notice during normal business hours.